howaeri/cortex-loop/README.md

 Every behavioral claim should include evidence under `docs/evidence/`.
 If you say it works, show that it works.
 That's the standard.

 Check `todos.md` for the active backlog and `MISSION.md` for the bigger picture.
-There's a lot of room to make an impact here.

 ---